Use of Non-Uniform Sampling (NUS) in 2D NMR

 extreme cases (see examples below).
 For the best data quality,

 if possible, always use more material (higher concentration) with US or NUS at 50%.
-Keep in mind that the primary goal of
+You may also use more scans with the NUS time saving.

-NUS is time saving.
-Its quality at the current stage is approaching that of US (with longer data collection time)
+Keep in mind that the primary goal of NUS is time saving.
+Its quality approaches that of US (with longer data collection time)

 but doesn't surpass it.